 Malley’s innovative marketing tactics have gained him elite status among his peers.
 When he served as vice-president of the Retail Confectioners; International Trade Association, the president of the organization, Terry Craft, dubbed Malley “the Chocolate Czar.”

+Doing all of this on his own without having to hire a marketing company to promote products is impressive.
 With his uncanny ability to market a business with a blend of the real-world and the digital, it is no wonder that the Chocolate Czar keeps growing his well-marketed empire, one pretzel-studded chocolate bar at a time.